 A product roadmap is a statement of what you plan to produce in the coming months or years.
 Your product roadmap is also an essential communication and expectation-setting tool as it frames what you plan on accomplishing, and serves as a vehicle for getting buy-in across the organization.
+That is why an effective product roadmap presentation encompassing product strategy is key.
+In this post we’ll walk you through how to nail your next roadmap presentation.

 In most companies, before anyone acts on the roadmap, it must be vetted and blessed by company leadership.
 As a product manager, you are the product spokesperson and as such are responsible for convincing stakeholders that your product roadmap, faithfully executed, will help meet company objectives.